 A: Anyone facing a personal injury claim is likely to wonder how much it will cost to hire legal counsel.
 Most of the personal injury attorneys in North Carolina offer contingency fee billing to ensure those who need legal counsel the most have access to it regardless of their financial situation.
 With a contingency fee agreement, the client does not pay any upfront or ongoing legal fees and only parts with a percentage of their final case award.
 If their attorney cannot secure compensation on their behalf, they pay nothing, so there is no financial risk to hiring an attorney with a contingency fee agreement.

-The attorneys at Helton, Cody & Associates offer compassionate and responsive legal counsel for all personal injury claims in Lenoir and surrounding communities of North Carolina.
+The attorneys at Law Office of Lyndon R. Helton, PLLC offer compassionate and responsive legal counsel for all personal injury claims in Lenoir and surrounding communities of North Carolina.
 We can help prove liability for the dog attack you recently experienced and maximize the compensation you obtain from the dog’s owner.
 If you are ready to learn how a Lenoir dog bite attorney can assist you with your recovery, contact us today to schedule your consultation with our team.